mlDaddy/Calculator_API_Backend/Readme.md

 - Test each call one by one (total 8 calls)

 # Deployment on AWS/EC2
-- Setup your EC2 instance with following settings
+- Launch your EC2 instance with following settings (leave everything else as default)
-    - Machine Type: Any Free tier
-    - Image: Ubuntu Free tier
+    - Amazon Machine Image (AMI): Ubuntu Server
-    - Storage: Any Free tier
+    - Instance type: t2.micro
+    - Allow SSH traffic from: Anywhere
+    - Allow HTTPS traffic from the internet: Yes
+    - Allow HTTP traffic from the internet: Yes
 - Update the public IP of your EC2 instance in calculator_project/settings.py file
     ```
     ALLOWED_HOSTS = ['127.0.0.1:8000/', 'localhost:8000']